List of airports in Kerala

 The first airport was started in Quilon during the 1920s but ceased operation when an accident involving a training aircraft at the boundary of the aerodrome resulted in the death of the pilot and the trainee.
 There are two defence airports also situated in Kerala, each being operated by the Indian Navy and Indian Air Force.
+There is also a proposed Sabarimala Greenfield International Airport in Kottayam district.